Nate-Dawg04/startup/README.md

 ### Design

-Here's a few pictures demonstrating a basic design as well as some of the features:
+Here's a sketch demonstrating a basic design including some of the features:

 ![Design image](DesignSketch.jpg)

 ### Key features